xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 In high-throughput, multiple exposure data collection using image shift on a regular pattern grid, it is essential to have accurate image shift pattern setup so that the beam can go to each and every hole accurately.
 SerialEM does this by determining image shift vectors from 4 corner hole positions.
+Also, once these basic two image shift vectors are determined, you can swith the pattern, say from 3 x 3 to 5 x 5 etc without needing to redo this steup procedure.

 I suppose you probably are already familiar with the setup in manual way.
 In a brief summary, the steps are: